Leadership that's on the money

-James W. Heavener is the CEO and Manager of The Heavener Company and The Heavener Company Holdings, LLC, respectively, through which he holds interest in education, media production, real estate, franchising, banking and information technology.
+James W. Heavener is the CEO and Manager of The Heavener Company and The Heavener Company Holdings, LLC, respectively, through which he holds interests in education, media production, real estate, franchising, banking, and information technology.
 Mr. Heavener is Co-Chairman/CEO of Full Sail University, Los Angeles Film School and RMCAD (Rocky Mountain College of Art and Design).
-He is also a Director for Florida Capital Bank, and serves on the University of Florida Board of Trustees, the University of Florida Investment Company (UFICO), the University of Florida Alumni Association, the University of Florida Athletic Association, The University of Florida Gator Boosters, the University of Florida Foundation, the SunTrust Central Florida Advisory Board of Directors, and the Tim Tebow Foundation.
+He is also a Director for Florida Capital Bank, and serves on the University of Florida Board of Trustees, the University of Florida Investment Company (UFICO), the University of Florida Alumni Association, the University of Florida Athletic Association, The University of Florida Gator Boosters, the University of Florida Foundation, UF Warrington College Business Advisory Council, the Truist Financial Corporation Advisory Board of Directors, and the Tim Tebow Foundation.

 CHARLES E. HUGHES, JR.

 As a Director, Mr. Hughes brings more than 30 years of banking expertise.
 He has served as President, Chief Executive Officer, and Director of both Florida Bank and Florida Capital Bank, and Chairman of the Board, President and Chief Executive Officer at SouthTrust Bank of Florida.
 Mr. Hughes remains active in the community serving as a member of the Board of Trustees of the Gator Bowl Assn.
 He is also an Emeritus member of the Board of Baptist Health and Baptist Medical Center and continues to serve on several board committees for that organization.